-The text publication consists of a book which can be consulted during the exhibition and a responsive website.
-The publication will present a selection of the research material and will function as a complementary source of information to the more affective
+The text publication consists of a book which can be consulted during the exhibition and on the project website.
+The publication will present a selection of the research material and will function as a complementary source of information to the more affective audiovisual installation.

 This artwork is the product of an extensive research process.
 By the use of phenomenological in-depth interview techniques, five primary witnesses have been questioned on their subjective sensorial memories of the immigration trajectory.
 The transcriptions of the interviews served both as script for the audiovisual installation and as material for the text publication.
 The production process of this work takes place within a participatory artistic practise which considers the protagonist of the work not only as an object of representation, but as an active subject.
 The participants contributed to the editing of the audiovisual material and the publication through feedback-sessions to approximate audiovisually the lived-experience.